BitJag/ubuntu-rmvlib-install-scripts/README.md

 If you don't get any errors while compiling and linking the example program, everything should be built/installed correctly for the Jaguar development environment.

+## Updating
+rmvlib_update.sh will remove the source trees for RMAC, RLN, JLIBC and RMVLIB, download and rebuild them with out removing any other files/folders you may have added to the default toolchain directory, located in your home folder in the Jaguar folder.
+Make sure you download the latest copy of this repository, as the update may rely on files in the assets directory of this repository.

+    sh ./rmvlib_update.sh

 ## Uninstall
 If you make changes to the script, and/or you have run this installer script before, **you should run the uninstall script** before re-running the installer script.
 Navigate to the location of the uninstall script and run the following command: